MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.RecoveryServices/Enable-AzRecoveryServicesBackupAutoProtection.md

 ## SYNOPSIS
 The **Enable-AzRecoveryServicesBackupAutoProtection** cmdlet sets up automatic protection of current and any future SQL DBs within the given instance with the supplied policy.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.recoveryservices/enable-azrecoveryservicesbackupautoprotection) for up-to-date information.

 ## SYNTAX

 ```